PhilipQuaicoo/GoogleDataAnalyticsCapstoneProject/README.md

 ![SubscriberMMM](https://user-images.githubusercontent.com/107520777/174689334-73b19fd7-242a-486a-884e-70477ddd8384.PNG)

->Nulls were not dropped from this data because the analysis was more trip_id based and so we didnt want to risk misrepresenting the numbers by dropping some rows.
-The count of rides will still be neccesary even if there was values missing in some columns of a particular trip_id.

 ***The following queries are to select the count of rides ordered by Customers and Subscribers for each particular day of the week, for months in the year and the hours in a day.
 The returned tables will be plotted to visualise the trend in bike rides as they are grouped.***